pydsgz/DeepVOG/README.md

 </p>
 DeepVOG is a framework for pupil segmentation and gaze estimation based on a fully convolutional neural network.
 Currently it is available for offline gaze estimation of eye-tracking video clips.

+## Citation
+DeepVOG has been peer-reviewed and accepted as an original article in the Journal of Neuroscience Method (Elsevier).
+The manuscript is available open access and can be downloaded free of charge [here](https://doi.org/10.1016/j.jneumeth.2019.05.016).
+If you use DeepVOG or some part of the code, please cite (see [bibtex](citations.bib)):

+Yiu YH, Aboulatta M, Raiser T, Ophey L, Flanagin VL, zu Eulenburg P, Ahmadi SA.
+DeepVOG: Open-source Pupil Segmentation and Gaze Estimation in Neuroscience using Deep Learning.
+Journal of neuroscience methods.
+2019 Jun 6., DOI: https://doi.org/10.1016/j.jneumeth.2019.05.016

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.